Mokapot: Building a Local AWS Mock That Actually Works

 • SNS: create/delete/list topics, subscribe/unsubscribe, publish with fanout to SQS, raw message delivery, subscription attributes, filter policies

-Mokapot speaks both the AWS Query/XML and JSON 1.0 protocols.
-This matters because different SDK versions use different serialization formats — the Go SDK v2 uses JSON, while older SDKs use Query strings.
-If you only implement one, half your team’s tests break.
+But here’s the thing most mock authors miss: mokapot speaks both the AWS Query/XML and JSON 1.0 protocols.
+Why does this matter?
+Because the Go SDK v2 uses JSON while older SDKs use Query strings.
+Implement only one and half your team’s tests break silently.
+Not with loud failures.
+With subtle serialization mismatches that waste an afternoon.

 The Persistence Problem

-A mock that loses its state on restart is a mock you restart once and then stop using.
-The first version of mokapot was in-memory only.
-It worked for unit tests but was useless as a development dependency — you’d set up your queues, kill the process for lunch, and come back to nothing.
+A mock that loses state on restart is a mock you use once.
+The first version was in-memory only.
+Worked fine for unit tests.
+Genuinely useless as a development dependency — you’d set up your queues, kill the process for lunch, come back to nothing.

-Adding persistence sounds simple: serialize state to disk periodically.
-The catch is that mokapot has two independent engines (SQS and SNS) that reference each other.
+Not quite.
+Mokapot has two independent engines — SQS and SNS — that reference each other.
 When SNS publishes a message, it fans out to SQS subscriptions.
-If you snapshot SQS and SNS at different moments, you can capture a state where a message has been delivered to the queue but not yet removed from the topic’s in-flight tracking — or vice versa.
+Snapshot them at different moments and you capture a state where a message exists in the queue but not in the topic’s in-flight tracking.
+Or vice versa.
+Split-brain persistence.
+The kind of bug that only shows up on Fridays.

-The solution uses bbolt (an embedded key-value store) with both engines snapshotting under a shared lock:
+The solution uses bbolt with both engines snapshotting under a shared lock:

 func (app *App) saveState() error {